gioUbbiali/Sustainability-Core-Ontology/README.md

 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.

 SCO is designed to be the pivotal resource upon which to harmonize and integrate top-level and domain ontologies regarding sustainability.
 The ultimate goal is to establish a family of interoperable sustainability ontologies.
-Currently, SCO offers representations that align with [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) and [Unified Foundational Ontology (UFO)](https://ontouml.readthedocs.io/en/latest/intro/ufo.html).
+Currently, SCO offers ontological representations that align with [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) and [Unified Foundational Ontology (UFO)](https://ontouml.readthedocs.io/en/latest/intro/ufo.html).

 See also the SCO-B documentation webpage and SCO-U documentation webpage.